 Most Indian Languages Lack the Words to Express Gender Identity.
-This Complicates Queer People's Access to Mental Health.
+This Complicates Queer People’s Access to Mental Health.

 But using a slur for herself is not an option for Jhisha and many others like her.

 Arpita says that all languages contain explicit forms of transphobia, queerphobia, and other forms of oppression.
-For example, according to a certain school of psychoanalysis, a transgender person not conforming to the sex that they were assigned at birth is a fantasy and not the truth.
+For example, according to psychology, a transgender person not conforming to the sex that they were assigned at birth is a fantasy and not the truth.
 Such ideas then filter and morph through systems to take root within everyday language.
 Thus, the impact of language as a system within the cis-heteronormative structure needs to be challenged, says Arpita.

 Related on The Swaddle:

-Note: **An earlier version of this piece referred to “a certain school of psychoanalysis.”
-A clarification has been made to this quote at the request of the source.